core-wg/cacheable-oscore/draft-ietf-core-cacheable-oscore.md

 ## Deterministic Request {#ssec-test-vectors-det-req-1}

-The client generates an unprotected CoAP GET request, which contains only the Uri-Path option with value "helloWorld".
+The client generates an unprotected CoAP GET request, which contains only the Uri-Path Option with value "helloWorld".
 The request is Confirmable, with a Token length equal to 8 bytes.

 Unprotected CoAP request (23 bytes):